A minimal seat management daemon, and a universal seat management library.

 Seat management takes care of mediating access to shared devices (graphics, input), without requiring the applications needing access to be root.

-A seat management deamon, that does everything it needs to do.
+A seat management daemon, that does everything it needs to do.
 Nothing more, nothing less.
 Depends only on libc.

 A seat management library allowing applications to use whatever seat management is available.

 Each backend can be compile-time included and is runtime auto-detected or manually selected with the